Community Murals to Unite Canada

 Invitation from Lewis Lavoie

-Not long after completing the first mosaic murals eleven years ago, it became apparent to us that these murals had the ability to involve practically anyone, from professional artist to “first timers”, from the very young to our senior citizens.
+Not long after completing the first mosaic murals thirteen years ago, it became apparent to us that these murals had the ability to involve practically anyone, from professional artist to “first timers”, from the very young to our senior citizens.
 No matter what their background everyone had one thing in common, they were part of a bigger picture.
 From the smallest of us to the most influential, we all part of a bigger story.
 To me, this is the sheer definition of what a community is.
 It seemed that overnight, communities began asking us to create murals.